DrRykterstein/react-todo-app/README.md

-# Todo List App
+# Task Tracker

-A simple, elegant Todo List App built in react.
+A simple, elegant task tracking app built in react.

 ## Launch

 This project was hosted using netlify at https://optimistic-poitras-267ce4.netlify.app/

 # Getting Started with Create React App